Last updated on July 18, 2020

 Here’s how to export WooCommerce orders to CSV using Smart Manager

 Simply click on ‘Export CSV’ option to export all orders.
-Or apply filters as shown in the video below to see how you can export orders based on filters.
+Or apply filters before you download orders as CSV.
+Watch the video below to see how you can export orders based on filters.

-Why Smart Manager is regarded as the best WooCommerce CSV exporter?
+Why Smart Manager is regarded as the best WooCommerce export orders plugin / CSV exporter?

 - Date, columns, search filters – export only those data you require.
 This will remove the clutter and confusion caused by unnecessary data.